digitaltwinconsortium/ManufacturingOntologies/Tools/GrafanaDashboard/configuregrafana.md

 If data is not showing up in your dashboard, please navigate to the individual panels and see if the right data source is selected:

 ![Right data source selected](datasourceselected.png)

+Within Grafana it is also possible to create Alerts.
+Please follow [this](grafanaalert.md) manual to create an alert.